-Among the pre-post case series, one (Prevent) was judged to be of fair quality because although case series provide weaker evidence than RCTs, the study included a careful description of the participants, and featured adequate length and completeness of follow-up, objective outcome measures, and appropriate analysis methods.
-The other four were judged to be of poor quality because of the small number of participants with prediabetes, the use of self-reported outcomes, and significant loss to follow-up.23,24,29,31
+Among the pre-post case series, one (Omada, formerly called Prevent) was judged to be of fair quality; although case series provide weaker evidence than RCTs, the study included a careful description of the participants, and featured adequate length and completeness of follow-up, objective outcome measures, and appropriate analysis methods.
+The other four were judged to be of poor quality because of the small number of participants with prediabetes, the use of self-reported outcomes, and significant loss to follow-up.
+24,25,30,32